DORA Four Metrics

 -

 Forsgren, Nicole, Dustin Smith, Jez Humble, and Joanne Molesky (2019).
 “The SPACE of Developer Productivity.”
 Communications of the ACM.
-Discussion of how DORA metrics complement broader developer productivity frameworks.

-- Peer-reviewed academic validation of the metrics’ correlation with organisational outcomes (profitability, market share, goal achievement).
+- Peer-reviewed academic validation of the metrics’ correlation with organisational outcomes (profitability, market share, goal achievement)

 -